 - Collaborates with the Division of Student Assessment to develop state social studies assessments

-- Assists the Instructional Materials and Educational Technology Division (IMET) in overseeing the textbook adoption process for K-12 social studies
+- Assists the Instructional Materials and Implementation Division in the review and adoption processes for K-12 instructional materials

 on-goingcommunication with the field about current issues in social studies curriculum and policy interpretations related to graduation requirements in 19 TAC Chapter 74.